LeCAD-PEG/SOLPS-GUI/doc/source/howto/style.rst

     $ src/gui/solps.py -style windows

-Other styles can be dependend on the platform availability at the time of
+Other styles can be dependent on the platform availability at the time of
 compilation:

  * motif